domxjs/domxjs.github.io/docs/state-management.md

 Here is an [Example application](https://github.com/jhorback/wcn-todo-app) with three "Data Elements" to show different implementations.

+Here is a more in depth example: [Harbor](https://github.com/jhorback/harbor).

 Utilizing the browser platform and DOM has benefits that become apparent when developing.
 When questions arise while using other libraries we are